USC Police Department Organization

 The Police Department maintains a 24-hour desk/communication center to handle direct emergency calls, 911 ring down emergency calls, walk-in complaints and non-emergency complaints.
 The center is manned by one of four civilian dispatchers or a uniformed police officer at all times.
 The center provides dispatch services for the Upper St. Clair Volunteer Fire Department, Tri Community South Emergency Medical Service, and the Upper St. Clair Police Department.

-Two investigators and the juvenile officer staff this unit of the Police Department.
+Two investigators, a juvenile officer and a training coordinator staff this unit of the Police Department.
 Their duties include extensive follow-up investigations of criminal complaints.
 They also handle the community relations and crime prevention activities of the Police Department.
 The juvenile officer is the coordinator for ChildLine investigations and the Choosing Healthy Actions Makes Positive Solutions (C.H.A.M.P.S.) program.
 They also coordinate the Police Department's cases with other agencies and operate as the court liaison in criminal prosecutions.

 The Patrol Division is the unit that contains the bulk of the manpower of the Police Department.
 The Patrol Division consists of four squads of officers who maintain 24-hour patrol of the community.
 Each squad contains one sergeant, four police officers, and a civilian dispatcher.
 The Patrol Division maintains a minimum of three uniformed officers working at all times.
 Their duties include answering calls for service, conducting initial investigations into traffic complaints, traffic enforcement, and accident investigation.

 Accident Reconstruction Team

 The members of the accident reconstruction team are volunteers drawn from the other division of the Police Department.
 Each officer on the team has received special training on motor vehicles crashes.
 At the present time, the Commonwealth of Pennsylvania certified six officers in accident reconstruction and two are also certified nationally by Accreditation Commission For Traffic Accident Reconstruction (ACTAR).
 The Team was developed to provide a professional response to major car crashes involving death or serious injury.

 Monday - Friday